VanishingVitamin/tdc_shiny_app/README.md

 As the developer, you are responsible for creating a pull request for any changes you make to the app.
 If you don't have a ton of experience using git or GitHub, I recommend reading through [Happy Git with R](https://happygitwithr.com/) for a friendly, R-centric introduction.
+GitHub pull requests support text formatting using Markdown syntax -- see [Basic Syntax](https://www.markdownguide.org/basic-syntax/) for an introduction.

 The typical workflow for making changes goes: